pmeloy/PiIO.Net/README.md

 ### Prerequisites ###
 - A .NET Ide like Visual Studio or MonoDevelop.
-- The original PiIO installed on your Pi (http://PiIO.com/)
+- The original C wiringPi source installed on your Pi (http://wiringpi.com/)

 ### Installing ###
 Download the pmeloy/PiIO.Net repository to your development PC or Pi then choose either adding the PiIO.Net project to your solution or just use the PiIO.Net.dll.
 For detailed instructions on adding a reference see "AddingReference.txt".

-I was unable to find PiIO.o in the default Raspbian distro so I removed PiIO with apt and downloaded/built from the PiIO site.
+I was unable to find wiringPi.o in the default Raspbian distro so I removed PiIO with apt and downloaded/built from the wiringPi site.

-Download the original PiIO to your Pi (not PC) and follow the instructions to build it.
+Download the original wiringPi to your Pi (not PC) and follow the instructions to build it.

-You'll have to create a shared library from the PiIO.o (in /PiIO/PiIO) with
+You'll have to create a shared library from the PiIO.o (in /wiringPi/wiringPi) with

 	cc -shared PiIO.o -o libPiIO.so

-NOTE: The original PiIO.Net Readme shows three files that had to be copied but now it's only the one.
+NOTE: The original WiringPi.Net Readme shows three files that had to be copied but now it's only the one.

 At this point you should have:
-* PiIO built on your Pi and the shared library created.
+* wiringPi built on your Pi and the shared library created.
 * pmeloy/PiIO.Net downloaded to your PC or Pi
 * A reference to PiIO.Net added to your project and set Copy Local to True
 * Optionally PiIO.Net source added to your solution